snowfluke/offlineAnalysisBoardChessCom/README.md

 # Feature
 + Same as the Online Chess.com version
-- The chess engine doesn't work (still in progress)
+- The chess engine didn not work

 # Contact
 email: awalariansyah7@gmail.com